English Version French Version Spanish Version

 Name No. of pins Description

-J1 5 Interface to CORE:J9 (if buttons are used) and CORE:J6 (if encoders are used, MIDIbox16E only).
+J1 5 Interface to CORE:J9.
 DINX4:J1 provides two power pins for 5V/0V, the serial clock, the latch enable and the serial output of the register chain.

 This port can also be connected with J2 of another DINX module.